innfocus/nft-swap-pay-docs/source/includes/_settlement.md

 ## When paying with a member ID

-## When making a payment using a card number
+## When making a payment using a card number - No 3DS

 ```shell
 curl --location --request POST 'https://nft-swap-test.azurewebsites.net/api/v1/payment' \